finos/common-domain-model/documentation/source/contribution.rst

 :ref:`test-ref`

 #. *Financial Product*.
-The user documentation defines `Financial Product Section`_ as the highest level of the hierarchy of the universe of products.
+The user documentation defines :ref:`financial-product` as the highest level of the hierarchy of the universe of products.
 The term *Financial Product* should be used consistently throughout the documentation and wherever applicable in the model descriptions when describing the broad set of products.
 #. *Contractual Product*.
-Similarly, `Contractual Product Section`_ is defined as a subset of Financial Products and should be used consistently in any documentation.
+Similarly, :ref:`contractual-product` is defined as a subset of Financial Products and should be used consistently in any documentation.

    #.
 Not *Derivatives*.
    #.
 Not *OTC*.
 Contractual Product is at a higher hierarchy level than OTC Derivatives because it can include other types of products such as Security Financing.